aff3ct/aff3ct/doc/sphinx/source/simulation/parameters/sim/sim.rst

 Gives the minimal noise energy point to simulate.

-.. attention:: This argument is another way to set the noise.
-It is ignored or not required if :ref:`sim-sim-noise-range` is given, so you may find other piece of information in its description.
+.. attention:: This argument is another way to set the noise range to simulate.
+   It is ignored or not required if the argument :ref:`sim-sim-noise-range` is given, so you may find other piece of information in its description.

 .. _sim-sim-noise-max: